 Alicia Bruzek, LMHC (she/her)

-Alicia is a 2018 graduate of Western Illinois University-Quad Cities, where she earned her Masters degree in Clinical Mental Health Counseling.
-She graduated in 2015 with her Bachelors degree in Psychology from the University of Iowa.
+Alicia graduated from Western Illinois University-Quad Cities in 2018, where she earned her Masters degree in Clinical Mental Health Counseling.
 Alicia is a Licensed Mental Health Counselor (LMHC) in the state of Iowa.

 Alicia is currently a member of the American Counseling Association and Iowa Mental Health Counselors Association.
-Alicia is available for speaking topics related to mental health and suicide.
+Alicia is available for speaking topics related to mental health, suicide, and narrative therapy.